 While SEO has continued to grow as an essential part of digital marketing, it's often seen as a very technical and less creative part of marketing.
 SEO encompasses many technical elements, but the core of SEO is about user intent.
 In order to grasp user intent, we must first learn to empathize with our target audience.
 In this video, I'll share how to leverage empathy, with SEO, to create lasting results.

-As SEOs, this is extremely important for us to understand and sometimes we are so caught up in the technical elements of search, whether it be on-page, off-page or trying to do link outreach and all these other aspects that impact search.
+As SEOs, this is extremely important for us to understand and sometimes we are so caught up in the technical elements of search, whether it be on-page, off-page, or trying to do link outreach and all these other aspects that impact search.
 We can sometimes forget about the people.
 The people on the other side who are making these queries and the ones that need to take action once they come to our website.
 You see, SEO isn't just about driving traffic, it's about driving the right traffic.
-And this means we shouldn't only target broad searches or these broad terms and try to increase the amount of visitors to our site.
+And this means we shouldn't only target broad searches or these broad terms and try to increase the number of visitors to our site.
 We should be narrowing our focus and making sure that we are attracting the right people.

-I love the way that Seth Godin talks about this in his book, "This is Marketing."
+I love the way that Seth Godin talks about this in his book, "This Is Marketing."
 He narrows it down to this simple thing, marketing is about creating change.
 Marketing is about solving the problems that our audience is experiencing, that our users are experiencing.
 That's the goal of marketing.
 It's about creating change in people so that they take action and engage with us.

 Now, SEO is considered a part of digital marketing, right?
 So what's the purpose of SEO?
 It's to increase our targeted search visibility.
 We're looking at very specific things that our users need, and the goal of SEO is to increase our brand awareness, our search awareness within those different markets.